christphrd/hiring-engineers/answers.md

 ![Datadog Metrics](img/0-datadog-metrics.png)

 ## Collecting Metrics
+* Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
 I found the path for the Agent config file (/etc/datadog-agent/datadog.yaml) from the documentation: https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/#configuration

 I needed a way to edit the YAML file.
 I would need to follow these instructions eventually: https://docs.datadoghq.com/getting_started/tagging/assigning_tags/#assigning-tags-using-the-configuration-files